 img-3

-When using cloud-based jobs its a great cost-effective solution however thing to consider when using a cloud-based hub are:
+Using cloud-based hubs is a great cost-effective solution.
+However, things to consider when using a cloud-based hub are:

 With this type of setup there is no physical switch connected to the controller, so if the internet supply fails or the hub fails, there is no control of the light or automation.